adrianshort/uk_planning_scraper/README.md

 application_type("Householder") # Currently Idox only
 development_type("") # Currently Idox only
 case_officer_code("100000") # Northgate only
+status("Pending Consideration") # Check valid status codes for each authority

 scrape # runs the scraper
 ```